 A thing that’s worth mentioning is that one of the HDMI is HDMI ARC.
 And if you need superior audio, connecting an external sound bar via the HDMI ARC is also possible.
 Also, you’ll find only a single USB port on the rear.
 The second one is at the side and doesn’t miss that.
 The USB ports let you access contents from your USB Sticks if you ever get bored with what the Android TV has to offer.

 I even connected a wireless mouse and a keyboard via a USB dongle with the project.
 This comes quite handy if you want to browse online directly from the interface.
 So, if you ask me, there are plenty of connectivity options that one needs in order to get the best user experience possible.

 I felt a small con is that there is no dedicated Android or iPhone app to control the projector.
-The smartphone app is always an alternative screen for the devices, helps to troubleshoot, or even to use as an alternative remote control.
+The smartphone app is always an alternative screen for the devices, helps to troubleshoot, or is even to use as an alternative remote control.
 This would’ve given you an easy option to stream or access content from your smartphone.

 Features and Capabilities

 The Wemax Nova is a game changer when it comes to the UST Projectors.
 It is relatively affordable and comes packed with many innovative features.
 The video and the audio qualities are perfect (we’ll be talking about that in detail), there is wireless connectivity, and Android TV powers it.